If you're planning to start a family, or have a child on the way, these budgeting and saving tips can help you prepare for your new arrival.

 Some stores allow you to put down a deposit, or pay monthly, on some of the more expensive items.
 They may also hold bulkier items for you, such as prams, until your baby is born.

 If you have time on your side, building up your savings can also provide extra support if one partner is planning to take maternity or paternity leave.
 And, if you can, try to keep saving after the baby arrives.
-For example, you can open a children’s savings account for just £1 – to save any cash your little one may receive as gifts, as they grow up.

 It’s also good to have an emergency fund – ideally 3 to 6 months’ worth of living expenses to cover unexpected costs, but anything you can put aside is a bonus.
 This is even more important when you have a family to take care of.